 ESMA and the NCAs expect more than 300 trading venues to submit at least one message daily containing instrument reference data.
 The total number of instruments being subject to this reporting may amount to 8,000,000.

-The EMIR trade data is currently stored by 6 trade repositories and shall be made available by them to over 60 authorities.
+The EMIR trade data can be currently reported to 8 trade repositories registered by ESMA and shall be made available by them to over 100 authorities.
 On average, over 60 million reports are submitted to trade repositories every day.

 Sponsors and adopters: